TIBHannover/orkg-nlp-pypi/docs/source/installation.rst

     import orkgnlp

 If no error pops up, you are free to enjoy it!
+Check our :doc:`basic usage <usage>` or jump right away to our :doc:`services <services/services>`.